boxwise/boxtribute/flask/README.md

     pre-commit install --overwrite

 Now you're all set up using Python code quality tools! `pre-commit` automatically checks the staged patch before committing.
 If it rejects a patch, add the corrections and try to commit again.

+To figure out what else you can do with pre-commit, check out this  [link](https://pre-commit.com/#usage).

 ### Linting and Formatting in VSCode